EinsCMS/eins-modal/README.md

 </body>
 ```

-## Types / Typescript
+## Type definitions / Typescript

-EinsModal now also provides types to use it with Typescript.
+EinsModal provides type definitions.
+They are especially helpful when using Typescript.

-Just install the following package to get the types:
+Just install the following package to get the type definitions:

 [@types/eins-modal](https://www.npmjs.com/package/@types/eins-modal)
 ```bash